-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: September 2020

 The sequel to the hit original, Spelunky 2 is a roguelike platformer packed full of the same random challenges that made its predecessor so successful.
 In Spelunky 2, players will find themselves hunting for treasure and searching for missing family members on the moon.
 Exploring a myriad of different areas packed with treasure, traps, enemies and items is never the same adventure twice in this game.
-Design-wise Spelunky 2 is gorgeous to look at and it’s also full of engaging character interactions that make this game’s world feel more engaging.
-A great roguelike for those new to the genre, but it brings a lot of challenges along with it.
+Design-wise Spelunky 2 is gorgeous to look at and is filled with engaging character interactions that make this game’s world feel more alive.
+While a great roguelike for those new to the genre, it brings a lot of challenges along with it.

 #2 Returnal